junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "He would if you don't get your lazy ass over here and prepare his meds!
 We're running out of herbs, so go get those for him."
 John orders.

+Dean frowns.
+"It can't be.
+There's plenty left yesterday."

+Then he notices the burning roll of cigar between his father's fingers. *Oh.*

+John scowls.
+"Are you defying me, boy?
+It's gone now.
+So go get more!"

 Dean blinks, looking between John and Castiel, then turning back to his father.
 "The herbs are in the mountains.
 It will take me at least three days to go there and back."
 His voice deeply troubled.

 "Then why aren't you leaving already?"
 John glares at him.
 "Surely you don't have anything more important to do?"
 His eyes flickers to the angel.